osufuquila/website-docs/en/faq.md

 -----------------------

 - **I get "Bancho authentication failed" (wrong password) when I try to log in, but my password is correct!**
-- First, make sure you're connected to Ripple (the server switcher should report "You're playing on Ripple") and that your password is corrected.
+- First, make sure you're connected to RealistikOsu! (the server switcher should report "You're playing on RealistikOsu!") and that your password is corrected.
 If so, type your username and password, then press the **login** button with your mouse.
 I know, it's weird but it often works. *(make also sure that caps lock is disabled if your password is lowercase)*

 -----------------------